 Real-time execution is evolving toward conversational interfaces (“Be more aggressive with competitor conquesting”), predictive pre-bidding, and collaborative multi-agent systems.
 The next frontier is quantum-enhanced optimization that could evaluate exponentially more strategies simultaneously.

-But the core transformation is already here: we’ve moved from systems that execute rules to systems that think.
 The question is whether your competition is thinking faster than you.